Text Size Print

 - To request periodic use of Longwood University facilities, requests for space must be submitted to the Office of Conference and Event Services no less than fifteen (15) business days prior to the first occurrence of the event start date.
 Late fees and surcharges may be charged to any group not meeting this requirement.
 Under extraordinary circumstances, exceptions may be granted to this timeline.

 - Any movies scheduled through the Office of Conference and Event Services for public spaces must have proof of copyright permission before the movie can be shown.

 - No food may be taken into an ACADEMIC space.
 Other facilities may have controlled catering (by ARAMARK catering only) in lobby areas but food and beverage items may not be brought into the academic space.
 ARAMARK is responsible, along with REQUESTER, to ensure that catered food items are not brought into the academic space.
 Food waivers will not be approved for food in any academic space

 - Any room whose set-up is changed by a group will be charged extra fees for moving the furniture around and not returning it to its original set up.

 - LCVA artwork and Longwood University displays will not be touched or moved for any reason under any circumstances.
-If artwork/display placement is in direct conflict or jeopardy either by position or by content, consideration will be made to move the event by the Office of Conferences and Scheduling.
-Violation of this policy results in significant fines assessed by the Director of the LCVA and/or the Office of Conferences and Scheduling.
+If artwork/display placement is in direct conflict or jeopardy either by position or by content, consideration will be made to move the event by the Office of Conferences and Event Services.
+Violation of this policy results in significant fines assessed by the Director of the LCVA and/or the Office of Conferences and Event Services.
 Student Organizations violating this policy may be subject to fines, probations and registration holds.